facebookresearch/hydra/website/docs/tutorial/3_config_groups.md

 ---
 This is the most important concept in Hydra.

-After a while, you decide that it's time to add PostgreSQL support for your app.
+After a while, you decide that it's time to add PostgreSQL support for your application.
-At any single run of the application, you will need either MySQL or PostgreSQL - but not both.
+When running of the application, you will need either MySQL or PostgreSQL - but not both.

-The best way to represent this with Hydra is to create a directory under your configuration directory that will hold a file for each database configuration alternative.
+The best way to represent this with Hydra is to create a directory - `db` - that will hold a file for each database configuration alternative.
 We call this directory a config group.
-To reduce clutter, we will also move all the config files into a conf subdirectory next to the python file. config_path specifies only the directory to find the configs.
+To reduce clutter, we will also move `db` directory into `conf` - next to the Python file. config_path specifies only the directory to find the configs.

 Python file (`my_app.py`):